UniversityOfPlymouth-Electronics/Embedded-Systems/getting_started.md

 1. Drag and Drop this onto your target board

 [Click here to watch a video explaining how to do this](https://plymouth.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=fca139f3-1931-4bb6-a22d-abfb00fa99a8)

+## Trouble Shooting

+If any of the steps above fail, it is best to contact a member of staff, either in person, or via Teams.

+* When you connect your ST Board, it should appear as an external storage device on your computer.
+Browsing this drive you should see two files.
+If not, inform the module staff and maybe use Teams to screenshare so they can diagnose the problem.

+* One of the most common issues is the "firmware" on the Nucleo Boards.
+This firmware is partly responsible to maintaining the connection between the host PC and the Target.
+You can update to the latest version using the [ST Link Update Tool](#ST-Link-Drivers-and-Utilities).

+* On the ST Link, check the power light is GREEN and not red.
+If Red, this suggests the USB port may not be able to supply sufficient power.

 ---